lazherbtra07/lazherbtra07/README.md

 \- I first have been learning do code for 4 year at university - then I moved to a computer science istitute specializing in frontent dev, but I left befor the semester ended cause I didn't find it suitable for me - so I started self-learning and that's what worked for me to develop my skills to became who I am now .

-- 🌍 I'm from Algeria but i leave in Dubai now
+- 🌍 I live in UAE - Dubai
 - 🖥️ See my portfolio at https://lazher-btr-portf.netlify.app
 - ✉️ You can contact me at [lazher@web3pros.dev]
 - 🧠 I'm learning NEXT JS now